 Amount: $1,500 to $3,000

-Details: New franchisees receive 117 hours of training, including 57 hours of classroom.
+Details: New franchisees receive 104 of training, plus an additional 49 hours of in person classroom training.
 Franchisees are responsible for their own travel and living expenses for the in-person portion of the training program.
 Our low estimate for this item assumes that you are within driving distance of our training location.
 The high estimate assumes that you will incur costs for lodging, food, and transportation.

 Lease, utility, and security deposits